fabipy/fabian-lang.com/_posts/2021-09-22-navigate-the-web-faster-with-vimium.md

 #### How does it work?

 Now that we know what Vim is all about, how the heck are Vim functionalities supposed to help browsing the web?
-Vimium C is a browser extension (<a href="https://chrome.google.com/webstore/detail/vimium-c-all-by-keyboard/hfjbmagddngcpeloejdejnfgbamkjaeg?hl=en" target="_blank">Chrome</a>, <a href="https://addons.mozilla.org/en-US/firefox/addon/vimium-c/">Firefox</a>) and once you installed it you can use Vimium's game-changing keyboard shortcuts on any website (don't worry, you can also exclude websites in the settings!).
+Vimium is a browser extension (<a href="https://chrome.google.com/webstore/detail/vimium/dbepggeogbaibhgnhhndojpepiihcmeb" target="_blank">Chrome</a>, <a href="https://addons.mozilla.org/de/firefox/addon/vimium-ff/">Firefox</a>) and once you installed it you can use Vimium's game-changing keyboard shortcuts on any website (don't worry, you can also exclude websites in the settings!).

 Let me introduce you to my favourite keyboard shortcuts (that I use 90% of the time):